nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview-3.md

 This blog post is continuing my conversatio with cramertj.
 This will be the last post.

-In the [first post], I covered what we said about Fuschia, interoperability, and the organization of the futures crate.
+In the [first post], I covered what we said about Fuchsia, interoperability, and the organization of the futures crate.

 In the [second post], I covered cramertj's take on the [`Stream`]